 The Sun is the closest star to the earth, and one of the largest space entities that we can see with the naked eye.
 A source of abundant energy, the Sun is the reason for life on our planet and a source of abundant energy.

 Interesting, isn’t it?
 There is so much more about the sun that we cannot cover in this one paragraph.
-So keep reading this MomJunction article for the most interesting Sun facts for kids such as its temperature, distance from the Earth, its many layers and more.
+So keep reading this MomJunction article for the most interesting and fun Sun facts for kids such as its temperature, distance from the Earth, its many layers and more.

-Fun Sun Facts for Kids
+Fun Sun Facts For Children

 - Without the energy of the Sun, there would be no life on Earth.
 So Sun is our life-giver.